Evaluation of 3T, a Sex-Positive HIV/STI Mobile App Intervention for Young Black Men Ages 14-19 Attracted to Men

 Time Frame

-Sexual partners, no condom, in the last 3 months
+Sexual Partners, no Condom, in the Last 3 Months

 # partners with whom had anal or vaginal sex without using condoms in the last 3 months

-Time Frame: 6 months post intervention period
+Time Frame: 3-months post baseline

 Number of times reported having been tested for STI, including HIV in the last 3 months